awsdocs/aws-cloudformation-user-guide/doc_source/parameters-section-structure.md

 AWS\-Specific Parameter Types
 AWS values such as Amazon EC2 key pair names and VPC IDs\.
 For more information, see [AWS\-Specific Parameter Types](#aws-specific-parameter-types)\.
 `SSM` Parameter Types
-Parameters that correspond to existing parameters in AWS Systems Manager Parameter Store\.
+Parameters that correspond to existing parameters in Systems Manager Parameter Store\.
 You specify a Systems Manager parameter key as the value of the `SSM` parameter, and AWS CloudFormation fetches the latest value from Parameter Store to use for the stack\.
-For more information, see [`SSM` Parameter Types](#aws-ssm-parameter-types)\.
+For more information, see [SSM Parameter Types](#aws-ssm-parameter-types)\.
 AWS CloudFormation doesn't currently support the `SecureString` Systems Manager parameter type\.

 ## AWS\-Specific Parameter Types<a name="aws-specific-parameter-types"></a>

 For AWS\-specific parameter types, template users must specify existing AWS values that are in their account\.
 AWS CloudFormation validates these parameter values against existing values in users' AWS accounts\.
 AWS\-specific parameter types are helpful in catching invalid values at the start of creating or updating a stack\.

 AWS CloudFormation validates input values for these types against existing values in a user's account\.
-For example, with the `AWS::EC2::VPC::Id` type, [a user must enter an existing VPC ID](cfn-using-console-create-stack-parameters.md) that is in her account and in the region in which she is creating the stack\.
+For example, with the `AWS::EC2::VPC::Id` type, [a user must enter an existing VPC ID](cfn-using-console-create-stack-parameters.md) that is in the user's account and in the region in which the user is creating the stack\.

 ### Supported AWS\-Specific Parameter Types<a name="aws-specific-parameter-types-supported"></a>